WanderingSpaceThinker/nonexistence/_posts/2021-07-26-The-cruel-necessity-of-evil.md

 This could take the form of "beneficial wickedness" (I'm not good at naming things, in case you haven't noticed).
 Basically, it's based on the white hats in computer security.

-They're a group of people that looks for exploits and weaknesses in computer systems, not for their own benefits, but to reinforce them, and bounty, sometimes.
+They're a group of people that look for exploits and weaknesses in computer systems, not for their own benefits, but to reinforce them, and bounty, sometimes.

 If we generalized this culture of ethical hacking, we could have a non-evil pressure force to maintain our defensive and offensive capabilities.
 Actually, I think it'd be interesting to enforce it even right now as it could help find loopholes in our laws, flaws in information vetting...